spe1020/asknostr/CONTEXT.md

   const handleUpload = async (file: File) => {
     try {
+      // Provides an array of NIP-94 compatible tags
-      // The first tuple in the array contains the URL const [[_, url]] = await uploadFile(file);
+      // The first tag in the array contains the URL const [[_, url]] = await uploadFile(file);
       // ...use the url
     } catch (error) {